12 – 13 April 2021

 Prof. Dr. med.
-Catherine Gebhard (CG), Klinik für Nuklearmedizin, Universitätsspital Zürich, Center for Molecular Cardiology, Universität Zürich (Chair)
+Dr. sc. nat.
+Catherine Gebhard, Klinik für Nuklearmedizin, Universitätsspital Zürich, Center for Molecular Cardiology, Universität Zürich (Chair)

 Dr. med.
-Taulant Muka (TM), Institut für Sozial- und Präventivmedizin, Universität Bern
+Dr. sc. nat.
+Taulant Muka, Institut für Sozial- und Präventivmedizin, Universität Bern

 Dr. med.
-Christine Kissel (CK), Universitäres Herzzentrum, Universitätsspital Zürich
+Christine Kissel, Universitäres Herzzentrum, Universitätsspital Zürich

 PD Dr. med.
-Barbara Stähli (BS), Universitäres Herzzentrum, Universitätsspital Zürich
+Barbara Stähli, Universitäres Herzzentrum, Universitätsspital Zürich

 Prof. Dr. med.
-Corinna Brunckhorst (CB), Universitäres Herzzentrum, Universitätsspital Zürich
+Corinna Brunckhorst, Universitäres Herzzentrum, Universitätsspital Zürich

-Dr. Elena Osto (EO), Institut für Klinische Chemie, Unispital Zürich/ Laboratory of Translational Nutrition Biology, ETH Zürich
+PD Dr. med.
+Dr. sc.
+Elena Osto, Institut für Klinische Chemie, Unispital Zürich/ Laboratory of Translational Nutrition Biology, ETH Zürich